Takaman/ICT1002-Project/SentimentAnalysisSrc/README.md

 3) Download the NLTK data.
 We recommend these 2 ways of installing the NLTK data.

 	- Command Line installation
-		- Run cmd and type into it the following: python -m nltk.downloader all
+		- Run cmd and type into the terminal the following code:

+			``python -m nltk.downloader all``

 	- Interactive installer
 		- Run Python interpreter and the following code: